you want Progress.

 If it is a PR or if you choose to keep track of all your lifts, put it in the PR index

-For that reason we’ve included a PR section at the back of our workout journal to record your most important lifts and movements.
+For that reason we’ve included a PR section at the back of your workout journal to record your most important lifts and movements.

 Review – the ‘Other’ Reason for Tracking Your Workouts in a Workout Journal

-With the other metrics that we’ve included, it becomes very easy to recreate previous success and/or design your next workouts to progressively reach your goals.
+With the other metrics we’ve included, it becomes very easy to recreate previous successes and/or design your next workouts to progressively reach your goals.